 For your last-minute shopping needs, we recommend visiting Weis Markets, located at 121 Water Street in Newton.
 This includes ice, as the festival does not sell ice to campers.

-No campfires or open flames will be allowed.
-However, cooking is permitted if you use small charcoal or gas grills that are twelve (12) inches or less above the ground (like you would normally see people using to tailgate in the parking lot prior to football games).
+No campfires or open flames are allowed.
+(This policy is strictly enforced!)
+However, cooking is permitted if you use small charcoal or gas grills that are twelve (12) inches or less above the ground (like you see people using to tailgate in the parking lot prior to football games).
 In any case, please have a fire extinguisher near your cooking setup.

 Pets are allowed in the campgrounds.
 However, they are not permitted to be brought into the festival area.
 Pets may not roam free throughout the campgrounds areas.
 If your pet is causing a disturbance to those around you, you will be required to put the pet in your RV or tent.
 As a last resort, we reserve the right to move you and your tent/RV to a remote location if issues persist.

 In addition to three days of great music, additional “Campers Only” festivities are included in your weekend stay.
 These include:

 - "After Party" Bonfire: Friday, June 25 - 10 pm in Campgrounds East

 - Campers Only Concert: Saturday, June 26 – 9:45 pm: Jessica Lynn